 - 1 egg beaten

 - 1 teaspoon pepper

-- 20 cheddar cheese curds about 3/4 inch in size
+- 20 cheddar cheese curds, frozen about ¾ inch in size

 Other Ground Beef Recipes to try: